 If your home does not meet all the requirements, then the buyer will likely try to negotiate repairs or a lower asking price.
 You can choose not to negotiate but even non-VA buyers can request concessions if a home needs repairs.

 How Does Using a VA Loan Impact the Seller?

-VA loans are incredibly competitive even compared to a conventional loan with the average closing time of 42 days.
-As a mortgage broker specializing in VA loans, we are able to streamline the closing process by making the underwriting decisions, funding the loan, and sending the loan to the VA for insurance.
+VA loans are incredibly competitive compared to conventional loans, with an average closing time of 42 days.
+As a mortgage broker specializing in VA loans, we can streamline the closing process by making the underwriting decisions, funding the loan, and sending the loan to the VA for insurance.

 Let Reichert Mortgage Team Answer Your VA Loan Questions

 I am honored to be a veteran, so I want nothing more than to serve my community.
 VA loans benefit both VA home loan buyers and sellers, so we want to make selling to a VA buyer easy and stress-free.
 Contact us today if you have questions about VA loans and how they can impact the mortgage process.
 We are here to serve our neighbors in the incredible city of Colorado Springs, Falcon, Peyton, and beyond.